hkbakke/zfssnap/README.md

 # zfs-snap
 zfs-snap is a python script that automates the task of creating snapshots for ZFS on Linux systems.
-By default it will snapshot all ZFS filesystems on the host, but this can be overriden either globally or per label via ZFS properties.
+By default it will snapshot all ZFS filesystems on the host, but this can be overriden either globally per file system or per label via ZFS properties.
 The same goes for `keep` values which also can be overriden per label.
 The properties are subject to the same inheritance rules as other ZFS properties.